Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

   To determine your goals, think about the following questions:

-  * Do you need access to data that is not already exposed via the Adobe Experience Cloud Platform SDKs?
+  * Do you need access to data that is not already exposed via the Adobe Experience Platform SDKs?
-  * Do you need to be notified when messages will be sent, or data is being collected by the Adobe  Cloud Platform SDKs?
+  * Do you need to be notified when messages will be sent, or data is being collected by the Adobe   Platform SDKs?
   * Do you need to add data to or modify data for outgoing messages?
   * Do you need to expose data to other extensions or to rules processing?